Roman citizenship: The Edict of Caracalla

 The Edict of Caracalla (officially the Constitutio Antoniniana in Latin: "Constitution [or Edict] of Antoninus") was an edict issued in AD 212 by the Roman Emperor Caracalla, which declared that all free men in the Roman Empire were to be given full Roman citizenship and all free women in the Empire were given the same rights as Roman women, with the exception of the dediticii, people who had become subject to Rome through surrender in war, and freed slaves.

-Before 212, for the most part only inhabitants of Italia held full Roman citizenship.
-Roman colonies established in other provinces, Romans (or their descendants) living in provinces, the inhabitants of various cities throughout the Empire, and a few local nobles (such as kings of client countries) also held full citizenship.
-Provincials, on the other hand, were usually non-citizens, although some held the Latin rights.
+By the century previous to Caracalla, Roman citizenship had already lost much of its exclusiveness and become more available between the inhabitants throughout the different provinces of the Roman Empire and between nobles such as kings of client countries.
+Before the Edict, however, a significant number of provincials were non-Roman citizens and held instead the Latin rights.

 The Bible's Book of Acts indicates that Paul the Apostle was a Roman citizen by birth – though not clearly specifying which class of citizenship – a fact which had considerable bearing on Paul's career and on the religion of Christianity.

-However, by the century previous to Caracalla, Roman citizenship had already lost much of its exclusiveness and become more available.

 Types of citizenship

 Citizenship in Rome could be acquired through various means.
 To be born as a citizen required that both parents be free citizens of Rome.
 Another method was via the completion of a public service, such as serving in the non-Roman auxiliary forces.
 Cities could acquire citizenship through the implementation of the Latin law, wherein people of a provincial city of the empire could elect people to public office and therefore give the elected official citizenship.

-The legal classes varied over time, however the following classes of legal status existed at various times within the Roman state:
+There were classes of citizenship, which varied over time.
+The following classes existed at various times.